omise/omise-android/README.md

 val request = Token.CreateTokenRequestBuilder(cardParam).build()
 ```

-And then send the request using the `client` we've constructed earlier:
+And then send the request using the `client` you have constructed earlier:

 ```kotlin
 client.send(request, object : RequestListener<Token>{